Mother’s Day isn’t all about last-minute presents, chocolates and homemade cards.

 Over the years, the holiday has been transformed.
 Perhaps most interestingly, the official U.S. holiday began as an anti-war movement by poet, author and social activist Julia Ward Howe and social activist Anna Jarvis in 1872.
 Howe worked for and aided many women’s rights and suffrage groups and helped to promote a ‘Mother’s Peace Day’ after the American Civil War and Europe’s Franco-Prussian War.
 This was a call to women to gather once a year to support the peace movement.
 The holiday was officially added to the calendar in 1914.

-But Mother’s Day’s feminist image eventually faded into commercialism, and the women who initially fought to put the holiday on the calendar then fought to erase it.
-This Mother’s Day, we can do more than the usual last-minute flowers and chocolates: here are a few empowering ways to celebrate the significant people in your life, and while we’re at it, let’s lose the traditional sense of ‘mother’—single dads, grandparents, same-sex parents, foster parents, close friends, co-workers and the nice lady at your local grocery store all deserve some love, too.
+But Mother’s Day’s feminist image eventually faded into commercialism, and the women who initially fought to put the holiday on the calendar later fought to erase it.
+This Mother’s Day, we can do more than the usual last-minute flowers, chocolates, and Zoom calls: here are a few empowering ways to celebrate the significant people in your life.
+And, while we’re at it, let’s lose the traditional sense of ‘mother’—single dads, grandparents, single-sex parents, foster parents, close friends, and co-workers all deserve some love, too.

-Let’s stop assuming what Mom wants and let her decide what she’d like to spend the day doing.
-Whether it’s some time for self-care, a bit of dancing at a concert or simply doing nothing at all—put the decision back in her hands.
+Let’s stop assuming what Mom wants and let them decide what they’d like to spend the day doing.
+Whether it’s some time for self-care, a nice meal, a bit of dancing, or simply doing nothing at all—put the decision back in their hands.

 The link between brunch and women’s rights may not be an obvious one, but it turns out that your French toast is laced with liberation.
 Before the turn of the 20th century, women weren’t allowed to dine out in public without a male chaperone.
-The women who helped to overturn this rule were the same women who fought for women’s right to vote, and in 1907 Harriet Stanton Blatch—daughter of suffragist Elizabeth Candy Stanton—sued the reputable Hoffman House restaurant for refusing to let them eat there.
+The women who helped to overturn this rule were the same women who fought for some women’s right to vote, and in 1907 Harriet Stanton Blatch—daughter of suffragist Elizabeth Candy Stanton—sued the reputable Hoffman House restaurant for refusing to let them eat there.
 After pressure from feminists, this rule eventually gave way.
 From the 1930s, brunch was seen as a way to save time and money, cutting down the number of hours women were spending cooking and cleaning—a far cry from the long, lazy brunches we enjoy today.
 Although our attitude towards it has changed, the sentiment behind brunch remains the same—a luxury meal to take time over.
-So relax, forget the washing up and sit back with Mom to enjoy a lengthy brunch date somewhere nice.
+So help Mom relax and make them a beautiful brunch (or take them out somewhere if you’re comfortable with it).

 Mom's (not always) the word